reaganlo/clr-bundles/README.md

 of the file.
 These are used to generate documentation, so be descriptive and precise.

+Bundles must have a `STATUS` set, it can be of the following types:
+- WIP
+- Active
+- Deprecated
+- Pending-Delete

+Where WIP is potentially not functional, Active is functional and has tests to validate functionality, Deprecated is going to be replaced and removed, Pending-Delete is going to be removed.
+Generally if something is Deprecated after a format bump that includes its replacement has occured the bundle will change to Pending-Delete.

 In bundle-header `TAGS`, add at least one category to which your bundle applies:

 - Data Science